AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 Our team will arrange a visit to a rendering plant to have more external communications.

-Our team will create a task tracking file to track the status for each task.
+one of the shadow team member suggest it will be beneificial if we could create a task tracking file to track the status for each task.
 We believe this could help to manage the tasks.
+Therefore, our team will create a work log for each person.
+Thus, we will create a task tracking file for the project to track the status for each allocated task.

 #### 5.1.4 Teamwork